shankar-veludandi/Portfolio/cotten4rec/README.md

    ```

 Now run the Cotten4Rec, BERT4Rec, and LinRec jupyter notebooks across the ML-1M, ML-20M, and Amazon Beauty datasets in your brower!

-## Publication
-You can view our feature article submission to the IEEE Intelligent Systems Magazine in On_the_Efficiency_of_Sequentially_Aware_Recommender_Systems_Cotten4Rec.pdf

 ## Acknowledgements
 Based on the [BERT4Rec](https://arxiv.org/abs/1904.06690) (Sun et al., 2019) and [Cottention](https://arxiv.org/abs/2409.18747) (Mongaras et al., 2024) papers